Top SaaS Companies (2023)

 Funding: $165M

-Linktree is a social media SaaS company.
+What they do: Linktree is a social media SaaS company.
 Specifically, the startup provides a “link-in-bio” solution for TikTok and Instagram.
-Linktree allows creators to build a microsite that contains all their digital profiles.
 Linktree generates a single link that can be shared on social media profiles.
-Once a user clicks on this link, they will be directed to a page containing hyperlinks to the creator’s other digital profiles.
+Once a user clicks on this link, they will be directed to a page containing links to the creator’s other social media platforms, websites or recommended brands.
 The startup claims they were the first SaaS-based link-in-bio tool.
 With 24 million users and close to 40,000 new signups per day, Linktree is a leader in this space.

 6. Shapr3D